zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 **Status: Implemented**

-Delete compliance of the Model Version to the ZB or Matter standard.
+Delete compliance of the Model Version to the Matter, Zigbee or Aliro certification.

 The corresponding Compliance Info is required to be present on the ledger